aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 # Welcome to CarbonLake Quickstart CDK Application

 CarbonLake Quickstart (CLQS) is a decarbonization data accelerator solution built on existing AWS Services.
 CarbonLake Quickstart reduces the undifferentiated heavy lifting of ingesting, standardizing, transforming, and calculating carbon and ghg emission data so that customers can build decarbonization reporting, forecasting, and analytics solutions and products for internal and external use.
-CarbonLake includes a purpose-built data pipeline, data quality module, data lineage module, emissions calculator microservice, business intelligency services, managed forecasting service, graphQL api, and sample web application.
+CarbonLake includes a purpose-built data pipeline, data quality module, data lineage module, emissions calculator microservice, business intelligency services, prebuilt forecasting machine learning notebook and compute service, GraphQL API, and sample web application.
 CarbonLake data is ingested through the CarbonLake landing zone, and can be ingested from any service within or connected to the AWS cloud.

 ## 🛠 What you will build

 ![CarbonLake architectural diagram](resources/architecture/carbonlake-quickstart-v1-architecture-image.png)

-- Shared Resource Stack
+### Shared Resource Stack

+The shared resource stack deploys all cross-stack referenced resources such as S3 buckets and lambda functions that are built as dependencies.

-- CI/CD Pipeline
+### Optional CI/CD Pipeline

+The optional CI/CD pipeline using AWS Codecommit, AWS Codebuild, AWS Codepipeline, and AWS Codedeploy to manage a self-mutating CDK pipeline.
+This pipeline can pick up commits to a defined branch of a github, gitlab, or codecommit repository and push them through an AWS DevOps services workflow.

-- Step Functions Workflow Data Pipeline
+### Data Pipeline

-  - Data Quality
-  - Data Transform
-  - Emissions Calculator Microservice
-- Data Lineage
+The CarbonLake data pipeline is an event-driven Step Functions Workflow triggered by each upload to the CarbonLake Landing Zone S3 bucket.
+The data pipeline performs the following functions:

+1. AWS Glue Data Brew Data Quality Check: If the data quality check passes the data is passed to the next step.
+If the data quality check fails the admin user receives a Simple Notification Services alert via email.
+2. Data Transformation Glue Workflow: Batch records are transformed and prepared for the CarbonLake calculator microservice.
+3. Data Compaction: night data compaction jobs prepare data for analytics and machine learning workloads.
+4. Emissions Calculator Lambda Microservice: An AWS Lambda function performed emissions factor database lookup and calculation, outputting records to a DynamoDB table and to an S3 bucket for analytics and AI/ML application.
+5. Data Transformation Ledger: Each transformation of data is recorded to a ledger using Amazon Simple Queue Service, AWS Lambda, and Amazon Dynamo DB.

+### Emissions Factor Reference Databases preseeded in a DynamoDB table

+The Carbon Emissions Calculator Microservice comes with a pre-seeded Amazon DynamoDB reference table.
+This data model directly references the World Resource Institute GHG Protocol model.

-- GraphQL API
+### AWS AppSync GraphQL API

+A pre-built AWS AppSync GraphQL API provides flexible querying for application integration.
+This GraphQL API is authorized using Amazon Cognito User Pools and comes with a predefined Admin and Basic User role.
+This GraphQL API is used for integration with the CarbonLake AWS Amplify Sample Web Application.

+### Optional: AWS Amplify Sample Web Application

+An AWS Amplify application can be deployed optionally and hosted via Amazon Cloudfront.
+The AWS Amplify application references the outputs of a full successful CarbonLake Quickstart deployment and requires additional manual deployment steps outlines in the associated module README file.

+### Optional: Amazon Quicksight Module with prebuilt visualizations and Analysis

+An Amazon Quicksight stack can be deployed optionally with pre-built visualizations for Scope 1, 2, and 3 emissions.
+This stack requires additional manual setup in the AWS console detailed in this guide.

-- Sagemaker Notebook Instance
+### Optional: Sagemaker Notebook Instance with pre-built Machine Learning notebook

-- Quicksight Module
-- Web Application
+A pre-built machine learning notebook is deployed on an Amazon Sagemaker Notebook EC2 instance with `.ipynb` and pre-built prompts and functions.

-- Sample Data Collection
+### Sample Data Collection for Testing

-- Unit Tests
-- Integration Tests
-- Functional Tests
-- Emissions Factor Reference Databases
+The CarbonLake Quickstart application comes with sample data for testing successful deployment of the application and can be found in teh `resource/sample-data` directory.

 ## What it does